Disclosure

 Torrenting is legal in Germany, but it’s against the law to torrent copyrighted content.
 If you do that, you’ll receive a cease and desist letter and be told you have to pay a fine that’s around €1,000.

 If you don’t want to pay right away, you could use a mediation service or lawyer to reduce the fine.
-But you’ll still have to pay for the mediation and lawyer.
-Alternatively, you can ignore the letter and hope for the best – sometimes, law firms are too busy to keep track of everyone they send letters to.
-Of course, there’s no guarantee you won’t be one of the unlucky few who they don’t ignore.
+But you’ll have to pay for the mediation and lawyer.
+Or, you can ignore the letter and hope for the best.
+Sometimes, law firms are too busy to keep track of everyone they send letters to.
+But, there’s no guarantee you won’t be one of the unlucky few who they don’t ignore.

 Is Using VPNs Legal in Germany?